happypandax/plugins/README.md

 # Plugins

-- File Metadata -- Extracts and applies metadata from a file accompanying a gallery.
-Supports files produced from eze and hdoujin
+- **File Metadata** `0.1.0b` -- *Extracts and applies metadata from a file accompanying a gallery.
+Supports files produced from eze and hdoujin*